AmirAynede/LB2-project-Group-1/README.md

 ## 2. Data Preparation
 **Objective:** preprocess datasets for cross-validation and benchmarking.
+	The Positive and Negative datasets were clustered in order to avoid redundancy, which would have resulted in biases through the classification methods implementation.
-	The data was filtered into Positive and Negative datasets.
-Then each dataset was randomized to make sure the distrubution of the sequences would not bias the model.
-After that, for each dataset 80% of the data was used to create 5 training sets.
-The remaining data was labeled for benchmarking.
+	After the clusterization was completed, the list of representative IDs was randomized (for both positive and negative datasets), to make sure the distrubution of the sequences would not bias the model.
+	Moreover, 80% of the data was used to create 5 training sets while the remaining 20% was labeled for benchmarking for both positive and negative datasets.
-	Finally, each training set from one dataset was merged by its counterpart from the other dataset.
+	Finally, each dataset was merged by its counterpart in a tailored <.tsv> file in which features, dataset label and fold label are described.

 ## 3. Data visualization
-Using SEABORN and MATPLOTLIB, priliminary evaluation of the data and the distribution of the data among the datasets was performed.
+Using SEABORN and MATPLOTLIB, data were analysed to describe the feature distribution among the datasets.
 Some informative plots and evaluations are available "[LINK TO THE DIRECTORY]"
 ## References